32 Stunning Sleep Statistics for Your Beauty Sleep

 4. 11 days and 25 minutes is the longest a person has stayed awake.

 The experiment took place back in 1964.
 A 17-year-old high school student, Randy Gardner, set the world record.
 A lot of people were trying to break it until Guinness decided not to accept any more applications because it is too dangerous.
 Gardner suffered from insomnia for years after the event.
 At the time, it was also believed that you can die from serious sleep deprivation.

-Firstly, it runs in families, so genetics is a key factor for these sleep stats.
+Firstly, it runs in families, so genetics is a key factor.
 Getting old also contributes to the problem, as well as alcohol and antidepressant use.
-Interestingly, men snore less after they turn 70.

-8. 90 million American adults admit they snore during sleep according to recent sleep studies.
+8. Sleep stats reveal that 90 million American adults admit they sometimes snore during their sleep.

 9. 30% of people aged 30 and over are regular snorers.

 In middle-aged people, the percentage increases to 40%.
 As for children, only 5.6% are habitual snorers.